jdefez/laravel-graphql/README.md

 To build reusable GraphQL queries.

+todo: [!] use of Unquoted class to render arguments that should not be surrounded with quotes.

 ## A GraphQL input class

 Used along with your queries when creating models for example.